zkry/blog-cover-art/README.md

 ## Publishing the sketch

-Before you publish your sketch, run `lein do clean, cljsbuild once optimized`.
-This will compile your code and run Google Closure Compiler with advanced optimizations.
+Running `lein do clean, cljsbuild once optimized` will compile the code and run Google Closure Compiler with advanced optimizations.
 Take `resources/public/index.html` and `resources/public/js/main.js` and upload them to server of your choice.

-## License

-Copyright © 2020 Zachary Romero

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.